ey0b11/OfficeTaskManager/README.md

 # Office Task Manager

-This is a console-based task manager application created for my CSC 249 Final Project at Wake Tech.
+This is a console-based task manager application created for my CSC 249 Data structures & alg class project at Wake Tech.

 ## Features:
 - Add, view, and complete tasks